 Last-minute preparations are racing ahead in Tokyo for the biggest Rotary International convention in history.?

-Last-minute preparations are racing ahead in Tokyo for the biggest Rotary International convention in history.
+Background: Last-minute preparations are racing ahead in Tokyo for the biggest Rotary International convention in history.
 The convention will be first to be held in Japan - biggest in the Far East among all sorts of international gatherings - and biggest Convention in the history of the rotary movement.

 As over six thousand delegates with their families pour into the Japanese capital, already full with a record influx of routists, hotels are jammed everywhere, restaurants and shops are crowded and the traffic in downtown Tokyo poses an unprecedented problem.
 Officials have arranged for a ship in Yokohama to be used as hostel for part of the delegates who will commute to the conference hall in fast launches.
 To provide additional accommodation, the homes of Japanese Rotarians and their friends have been pressed into service.
 Delegates have been conversing on Tokyo all week from 122 listed foreign countries and cities, ranging alphabetically from Aden to Vietnam and Wales.